Welcome to Year 3!

 Children can earn ‘Reading Rewards’ time, for reading at home and recording it in their reading records.
 To receive this reward time, children need to read at home on at least five occasions (either independently or to an adult) during the week and records these.
 Diaries must also be signed by a parent or carer (once per week) in order for children to receive this time.

-PE will take place on a Tuesday and a Wednesday.
+PE will take place on a Wednesday and Thursday.
 On these days, children should attend school in their PE kit.
-If there is any reason why your child cannot participate in a PE session, please let the class teacher know via the year group email address.
+If there is any reason why your child cannot participate in a PE session, please let the class teacher know via the year group email address firstname.lastname@example.org.
 As an alternative, or in addition to plimsolls, sports trainers are allowed in the juniors.
 These are particularly useful during the winter months as it allows the field to be used for outside PE.
 PE is only cancelled in the event of heavy rain, icy or extremely cold conditions, therefore a pair of jogging bottoms and a sweatshirt (ideally navy) are allowed.
 Children with pierced ears must be able to remove their own earrings or cover these with tape brought from home.

 Water bottles and snacks

 Please remember to bring in a water bottle and a healthy fruit or savoury snack (for example, fresh fruit, a bagel, raisins) for break time.
-Please ensure any snacks are both nut and egg free.
+Please ensure any snacks are nut free.

 Please ensure your child has a waterproof coat in school every day.
 Children will only stay indoors at playtimes if it is raining heavily.
 All clothing, including PE kit, should be labelled with your child’s surname.